 Real estate is a tangible, physical asset sought after by investors for the income it produces.

 Many real estate investors view the income potential of multifamily property as the most stable of all commercial real estate asset classes, given the recurring revenue streams generated from multiple rental units within an apartment project.
-Multifamily investment demand remains strong and steady, with volume projected to rise to $148 billion this year.
+Multifamily investment demand remains strong and steady, with volume projected to rise to $148 billion in 2021.

 However, commercial real estate also offers a unique benefit that other assets do not that can significantly increase an investor’s return: real estate depreciation.